 PERS Plan 2 members are vested after the completion of five years of eligible service.
 Plan 2 members are eligible for normal retirement at the age of 65 with five years of service.
-The monthly benefit is two percent of the AFC per year of service.
-(AFC is the monthly average of the 60 consecutive highest-paid service months.)
+The monthly benefit is 2 percent of the AFC per year of service.
+The AFC is the monthly average of the 60 consecutive highest-paid service months.
+There is no cap on years of service credit: and a cost-of-living allowance is granted (based on the Consumer Price Index), capped at 3 percent annually.